How to buy a low-EMF car

 Most people do not seem to be affected by the electromagnetic radiation in cars.
 Some have minor symptoms, while a few are strongly affected.

 The following is a list of features that will help lower the radiation inside a car.
 You will still need to measure and try the car to know if it will work for you.
-Sometimes you’ll need to do further modifications.
+Sometimes you’ll need to do some modifications.

-Š No smart key (or “keyless entry”)
+Š No smart key

 Š No electric car